2nd NVC workshop in Ethopia

-If I realize that the children of 39 mothers with — in average 5 — go to school now, we can serve with the amount of 1170 € to bring 150 children regularly to school.
+If I realize that the children (in average 5) of 39 mothers now go to school, we can support with only 1170 € in total and bring 150 children regularly to school.
 With an education these children may see a different path for their future and well-being than getting 5 children themselves.
-They may get at a job.
+They may get a job.

 I love this work of combining microcredits with mothers and NVC trainings, the most sustainable work I did so far.
 I see a grass route change of parts of our society in it.
 It makes a lot of sense to me.